 Unlike the smaller old towns of Malacca and Ipoh, Penang’s Georgetown was too large.
 I could remember most of the landmarks in the smaller towns but not very well for Georgetown.
 My memories of this town were in pieces.
 This could be due to the tons of changes that had taken place here — few things matched those in my memories.

-At the intersection of Jalan Penang and Lebuh Campbell, I came across Toh Soon Cafe (多春茶座) right beside Ban Heang (万香饼家), a shop selling local products especially Chinese pastries.
+At the intersection of Jalan Penang and Lebuh Campbell, I came across Toh Soon Cafe (多春茶座) right beside Ban Heang (万香饼家), a shop selling local products and Chinese pastries.
 The cafe, which served mainly kopi, toasts and nasi lemak, had a waiting queue and seemed pretty popular.

 About an hour later, I came to the intersection of Jalan Penang and Lebuh Keng Kwee and saw a stall selling cendol at the foot of a large mural.
 I had memory of me ordering the cendol at this stall and eating it in a shop several metres into the lane.
 But I did not know that the stall’s name was Penang Road Famous Teochew Cendul — they had several outlets in Johor Bahru and I had been to two of them.
 Anyway, since I was here and thirsty, might as well have it again.
 I had to stand and eat in one corner this time because the shop was not opened.